-A few weeks ago, Cody and I recorded an episode of social media on our podcast, The Reckless Pursuit, and how social media can be used for good as well as how social media can cause more harm than good.
+A few weeks ago, Cody and I recorded an episode of social media on our podcast, The Reckless Pursuit.
+We talk about how social media can be used for good as well as how social media can be harmful.
 One of my biggest problems with Instagram lately is that in order to have a great following, you must stick to a specific theme.
-I honestly have tried using different themes ranging from orange grunge tones to black and moody and I simply cannot stick to one.
+I’ve often used various themes ranging from orange grunge tones to black and moody and I simply cannot stick to one.
 This may be a personality thing but sometimes I like to change things up and start fresh.
 I may like a certain theme but may post something that I believe looks better with a different them instead.

 Maybe its because I am always wanting to create something new or I am easily bored with looking at the same style over and over again but I really cannot seem to stick with anything for more than a few single posts.
 Sometimes I am in the mood to post nature photos because of a fun hike I took with my husband.
 Sometimes I am in the mood to post cityscapes and coffee shops because I love old, architectural buildings.
 Other times, I am in the mood to post art, things I’ve made, or my outfit of the day because I feel confident.